macbre/analyze-css/README.md

 ## Install

 analyze-css comes as a "binary" for command-line and as CommonJS module.
+Run the following to install them globally:

 ```
 npm install --global analyze-css